 Romans did not take off from work on this holiday because they felt it demonstrated laziness and was a bad omen for the start of the year.

-Author, Ame likes to joke that she is 1/2 pagan and 1/2 Catholic due to her Native (Cree) and Italian heritage.
+Author, Ame appreciates duality and likes to joke that she is 1/2 pagan and 1/2 Catholic due to her Native (Cree) and Italian heritage.
 She is a lifelong pagan, an environmental educator, and a licensed wildlife rehabilitator.
 Ame writes about honoring nature, animal spirit guides, crystals, and holidays.
 She also does our social media pages.
 Check us out on Facebook and Twitter.